anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-hashingpackages.md

 ## Exercise 1: `hashCode`
 You'll want to start in `Package.kt` to make this custom class hashable at all.

 1. Remember that to make a hashcode for a custom class, you'll need to decide what properties of the instances should be part of the hashcode.
 Take a look through the class to see what all properties it has and determine which ones you'll use for your hashcode function.
+It's a good idea to use the `.hashCode` of those properties as part of your custom hash code.

 2. Once you've decided, add a hashcode function to the class like so:
 ```kotlin